top of page

 Sir Charles Sherrington won a Nobel Prize in 1932 for his work on spinal cord inhibition, synaptic events, animal reflexes.
 Germany’s Rudolph Magnus researched animal reflexes.

 I have bias sure.
 I didn’t crawl as a child.
 Scooted on my but.
 At age 40 I relearned gravitational adjustments as an adult that I had failed to learn better in my childhood.
-I have 30,000 hours studying gravitational adjustment details.
+I have 30,000 hours studying human development and gravitational adjustment details.
 Look, look, look at the Elizabeth's head position at minute 4.
 I met Elizabeth, her Mom.

 1 Move Into Life.
 Anat Baniel.